supamasS/cater-mate/README.md

 ## Daily Progress
 - April 15th (80% done)
-  - add ADMIN, SUPERADMIN roles and have permission set for "/users" as accessible by SUPERADMIN and "/menu" and "/viewOrders" are for ADMIN & SUPERADMIN, also added 3 error html pages - 403, 404, and 500 errors.
+  - add ADMIN, SUPERADMIN roles and have permission set for "/users" as accessible by SUPERADMIN and "/menu" and "/viewOrders" are for ADMIN & SUPERADMIN
+  - any user with first name starting with "admin" will be assigned "ROLE_USER" and "ROLE_ADMIN" role
+  - any user with first name starting with "superadmin" will be assigned "ROLE_USER", "ROLE_ADMIN", and "SUPERADMIN" role
+  - added 3 error html pages - 403, 404, and 500 errors under "templates/error" folder.
   - add 3 custom queries for Order class and add search boxes in "View Orders" page (currently all 3 searches are "OR" together)
   - TODO: style 3 search boxes so they align